 For some women it may be that their next period comes earlier or later than expected, heavier or lighter than usual.
 If your period is more than a week late, you should take a pregnancy test.

-This medication is contraindicated in women who are already pregnant and in women who are breastfeeding since the drug may pass into breast milk.
-Consult your doctor to discuss the risk factors for you and the baby.
+Ella is contraindicated in women who are already pregnant and in women who are breastfeeding since the drug may pass into breast milk.
+Consult your doctor to discuss risk factors if you are potentially pregnant or breastfeeding.

 Some drugs or herbal products may interfere with the effectiveness of Ella.
-Avoid using Ella at the same time as the following drugs or herbal products: Barbiturates, Bosentan , Carbamazepine, Felbamate, Griseofulvin, Oxcarbazepine, Phenytoin, Rifampin, St. John’s Wort, Topiramate.
-Also, avoid using Ella in combination with other hormonal contraceptives as this may prevent Ella to delay ovulation (the release of an egg), which is how Ella works to prevent pregnancy.
+Avoid using Ella at the same time as the following drugs or herbal products: Barbiturates, Bosentan, Carbamazepine, Felbamate, Griseofulvin, Oxcarbazepine, Phenytoin, Rifampin, St. John’s Wort, Topiramate.
+Also, avoid using Ella in combination with other hormonal contraceptives as this may prevent Ella in delaying ovulation (the release of an egg), which is how Ella works to prevent pregnancy.
 You should not take Ella if you are already pregnant and/or are breastfeeding.
-Consult your doctor in case of any uncertainties
+Consult your doctor in case of any uncertainties.

 Plan B contains levonorgestrel, and is most effective when taken within 24 hours of having unprotected sex; its efficacy will subsequently begin to decrease the longer the interval between intercourse and ingesting the pill.
 If taken within 24 hours, the pill can reduce the risk of pregnancy by up to 95%; after around 72 hours, this will drop to around 89%.